Why Do I Have So Many Food Sensitivities?

 - Secretory IgA (sIgA) is an important antibody produced in the gut.
-Having elevated or low SigA in the saliva or stool, especially to foods, indicates problems with the gut lining.
+Having elevated or low SigA in the saliva or stool, especially in foods, indicates problems with the gut lining.

-- Elevated IgG to many foods are signs that your immune system is exposed to the content of your gut lining.
+- Elevated IgG in many foods is a sign that your immune system is exposed to the content of your gut lining.

 - Lactulose-mannitol test.
 Mannitol is a smaller sugar molecule that is readily absorbed.
-Whereas, lactulose is a larger molecule, so the presence of it in the bloodstream means that the gut is leaky.
+Whereas lactulose is a larger molecule, so its presence of it in the bloodstream means that the gut is leaky.
 Elevated ratios of lactulose to mannitol can indicate a leaky gut.

 - Elevated blood LPS indicates that the gut barrier allows the LPS to translocate through it.

-- Elevated zonulin shows that the tight junctions may be opening up through the zonulin pathway.
+- Elevated zonulin shows that tight junctions may open up through the zonulin pathway.
 Zonulin can be a marker of Celiac disease and non-Celiac gluten sensitivity, especially when they’re actively consuming gluten.
 We suggest getting a Zonulin test to get a baseline.

 Causes Of Leaky Gut